 - Don't carry a purse.
 Bring one credit card, some cash concealed in a different location, and ID, preferably a driver's license rather than your passport.
 Leave other money options and your passport securely at your accommodation.

 - Never leave your drink unattended.
-If you leave to dance or for the the restrooms, get a fresh drink when you return.
+If you leave to dance or for the restrooms, get a fresh drink when you return.

 - Notice where the exits are.
-If anything goes wrong you want out fast.
+If anything goes wrong, you want out fast.

 - Choose who you want to talk to and go for it.
 By being proactive you prevent the wrong person from monopolizing your evening and you'll have a great time with the right people.